 The result?
 Controllable maintenance costs that won’t catch you by surprise!

-Facility preventive maintenance can be divided into four categories: inspection, detection, correction, and prevention.
+Four Categories of Facility Preventive Maintenance can be divided into four categories: inspection, detection, correction, and prevention.
 Here’s a summary of what each step entails:

-It’s worth mentioning that not all facility systems should be included within a PM program.
-Managers should only include the most critical asset systems in which preventive maintenance is deemed more cost-effective on a life-cycle basis.
-Digitizing facilities preventive maintenance checklists organizes the process.
+It’s worth mentioning that not all facility systems should be included in a PM program.
+Managers should only include the most critical asset systems in which they deem preventive maintenance more cost-effective on a life-cycle basis.
+Digitizing facility preventive maintenance checklists organizes the process.

 Components not included within a PM strategy should remain candidates for “run-to-failure” repair.
-Generally, this consists of noncritical components that can be repaired or replaced easily in a quick service visit.
+Generally, this consists of noncritical components that you can repair or replace easily via a quick service visit.
 Want to learn more about the practice of facility maintenance?

 Here’s a summary of what facility management teams can expect to accomplish after implementing strategically planned maintenance programs: